2024 Education Week Courses

 Education Week offers the ASFMRA's signature qualifying education, designed by and for rural property professionals, all in one convenient location.
 Gain a competitive edge as you learn from the very best in the field.

 Education Week also provides pathways to accreditation.
-Earning a professional designation with the ASFMRA is a good way to position yourself as a trusted expert in the agricultural and rural property sectors.
+Earning a professional designation with the ASFMRA is a sure way to position yourself as a trusted expert in the agricultural and rural property sectors.

 Appraiser Courses